hirosystems/clarinet/components/clarity-vscode/README.md

 This feature enables you to start typing a function name, and then have the editor automatically suggest auto-completion with the documentation related to the suggestion.

-When you select a function, the extension adds the necessary parentheses around it and puts placeholders in the arguments of the function.
+For instance, when you select a function, the extension adds the necessary parentheses around it and puts placeholders in the arguments of the function.

 ![autocomplete gif](images/autocomplete.gif)